Once More, With Feeling

 Dec 2, 2016

-Stories of people who decide to rethink the way they’ve been doing things... or try to get others to do that.
-Including the story of a veteran who finds a new way to talk about war.
+Stories of people who decide to rethink the way they’ve been doing things, or try to get others to do that.
+Including a woman who decides to confront the men who catcall her, and get them to give it up forever.

 - Cut ThisClip and share your favorite moments